Niemann-Pick diseaseNPD; Sphingomyelinase deficiency; Lipid storage disorder - Niemann-Pick disease; Lysosomal storage disease - Niemann-Pick

 Call your provider if your child has symptoms of this disease, including:

 - Feeding problems

 - Poor weight gain

-All types of Niemann-Pick are autosomal recessive.
-This means that both parents are carriers -- they each carry one copy of the abnormal gene without having any signs of the disease themselves.
+All types of Niemann-Pick are autosomal recessive .
+This means that both parents are carriers each carry 1 copy of the abnormal gene without having any signs of the disease themselves.

-When both parents are carriers, there is a 25% chance that their child will have the disease and a 50% chance that a child will be a carrier.
+When both parents are carriers, there is a 25% chance that their child will have the disease and a 50% chance that their child will be a carrier.

 Carrier detection testing is only possible if the genetic defect is identified.
 The defects involved in types A and B have been well-studied.
 DNA tests for these forms of Niemann-Pick are available.

 Genetic defects have been identified in the DNA of many people with type C. It may be possible to diagnose people who carry the abnormal gene.